 Brian Heun is the Sales and Relationship Manager and a Partner at KMRD Partners Risk & Insurance Solutions, a leading risk management and human capital solutions firm based in Warrington, Pa.

 The content available on or through this e-letter is in no way intended to and shall not be construed to constitute professional medical, health, legal, tax or financial advice.
 KMRD Partners disclaims any liability or loss in connection with the content contained in this e-letter.

 How KMRD Can Help:

-KMRD delivers risk management and human capital solutions to over 600 clients nationwide.
-Our award-winning team, disciplined approach, proven processes, combined with our risk management portal make KMRD the leading choice to improve general liability protection and reduce the overall cost of risk.
+KMRD delivers risk management and human capital solutions to over 2000 clients nationwide.
+Our award-winning team, disciplined approach, proven processes, combined with our risk management portal make KMRD the leading choice to protect against cyber risks and reduce the overall cost of risk.